jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 1. Food A with initial dilutions then direct.
 2. Food A with dilutions throughout.
 3. Food A without any dilutions (often impractical early unless compounded).
 4. Food A → Food B at some point (Food A may be diluted/undiluted before transition).
+Food B is assumed to always be given directly without dilution.

 ## 3. Project Structure